Pagrove History, Family Crest & Coats of Arms

 Another 34 words (2 lines of text) are included under the topic Early Pagrove Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pagrove family to Ireland
+Migration of the Pagrove family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Pagrove or a variant listed above: Richard Palgrave, his wife Anne and their three daughters Elizabeth, Sarah and Mary, who arrived in Charlestown, MA in 1630.